andela-technology/qualified-docs/content/creating-content/planning/blueprints.md

 ## Skill Rigor

-This blueprint item offers the ability to compare candidates by skill.
+This blueprint item offers the ability to compare candidates by specifying the expected rigor in a particular skill.
+This can help in choosing the difficulty of challenges designed to test each skill.

 ## Challenge Style